harrycresswell/harry/content/page/reading.md

 ## 2024

+- The Shadow of the Wind by Carlos Ruiz Zafón
 - Reality is Not What it Seems: The Journey to Quantum Gravity by Carlo Rovelli
 - In Plain Sight by Ross Coulthart
 - Agent Sonya by Ben Macintyre